T-Wisse/journal_mep/lablog/2021-05/300521-SATAY_of_yLIC137_and_yTW001.md

     3. Make sure to capture the maximum number of right colonies: Image -> Adjust -> Threshold .
 Make sure the colonies are all red.
     4. Process -> Make binary-> Watershed
     5. Analyse ->  Analyse Particles, select minimum size of 2 pixels   (?)

+**- YOU SHOULD PUT THE DILUTION YOU ARE USING IN EACH PLATE SO YOU CAN PROPERLY COMPUTE THE NUMBER OF CELLS IN EACH PLATE**

 | plate&strain | t=0 | t=23 | t=46.5 |
 |-|-|-|-|